DenisBuserski/Git/README.md

     ![gc-10](git-commands/gc-10.png)

-    When we see the above message, that means we are ready to the push the changes and add them to the Remove repository.
+    When we see the above message, that means we are ready to the push the changes and add them to the Remote repository.

 11. Add some text to file-1.txt
     ```